 Furthermore, the recommended stock portfolio may be altered based on the investor's discretion and needs.
 Investors can change the leverage and remove or add stocks to their stock basket.
 A mutual fund does not provide investors with this amount of control.

 On the other hand, mutual fund investors do not need to be market experts.
 The fund managers will manage the portfolio, deciding when to enter and exit the market.
 All investors need to do is select a mutual fund that matches their objectives and risk tolerance.

-So when it comes to making the right choice between mutual funds vs stock baskets, ideally, what a potential investor needs to do is gauge their investor profile and their objectives for the money being invested.
+When making the right choice between mutual funds and stock baskets, potential investors need to gauge their investor profile and objectives for the money being invested.

 Stock baskets are less expensive in terms of returns, but it's essential to have a deep market understanding.
 Stock basket investing is another alternative for individuals capable of managing their portfolios.
-Conversely, they might even benefit more from mutual fund investing.
-Investing is an art; it is vital to know certain things about yourself, such as goals, risk threshold, and expertise.
+Conversely, they benefit more from mutual fund investing.
+Investing is an art; knowing certain things about yourself, such as goals, risk threshold, and expertise is vital.

-Stock baskets are created and updated by SEBI-registered professionals who live, breathe, and eat the stock market.
-Every stock basket's constituents have undergone stringent proprietary filtration, so you don't have to worry about choosing precise choices.
+SEBI-registered professionals create and update stock baskets.
+Every stock basket's constituents have undergone stringent proprietary filtration, so you don't have to worry about making precise choices.